yaorong0921/CUB-GHA/README.md

 "Fixation.txt" includes all gaze data from 5 runs of the data collection (after filtering gaze duration <0.1s).
 Inside the directory "data_5runs", you will find 5 files and each stands for 1 run of the collection.

-1. To get the all fixation points in one heatmap for each image, as shown in the example below, please run the command:
+1. To get the all fixation points in one heatmap for each image, as shown in the example below, you can download from [here](https://drive.google.com/file/d/1EC4H7N_l2UEtMxFZYOhZCBGz29QSVl2Q/view?usp=sharing).

+   Every image is saved under its index which can be found in the file `images.txt` in CUB.

+   Or you can run the command and generate heatmaps:

    `python generate_heatmap.py --CUB_dir_path <path_to_CUB> --CUB_GHA_save_path <path_to_save_CUB_GHA> --gaze_file_path ./Fixation.txt`